SamMed05/c-cpp-notes/docs/cpp/Functions/functions.md

 **arguments**.
 So the arguments are the data you externally pass into the function's parameters.

-The values which are defined at the time of the function prototype or definition of the function are called **parameters**, more precisely *formal parameters*.
-Formal parameters are local variables to which the values of the arguments are are assigned when the function is called[^1].
+The values that defined at the time of the function prototype or definition of the function are called **parameters**, more precisely *formal parameters*.
+Formal parameters are local variables to which the values of the arguments are assigned when the function is called[^1].

 We dig deeper into this difference and learn why it's fundamental in